tudat-team/tudat-space/docs/source/_src_getting_started/quickstart.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 Finally, let's visualize the trajectory of our satellite in 3D around Earth.
-For this, we use the array we previously created with the :func:`~tudatpy.util.result2array` function.
+For this, we use the ``states_array`` we previously created with the :func:`~tudatpy.util.result2array` function.
-The resulting array has the epochs as the first column, followed by the Cartesian states (position and velocity, with respect to Earth) in SI units.
+The array contains the epochs as the first column, followed by the Cartesian states (position and velocity, with respect to Earth) in SI units.

 .. code-block:: python